NPellet/jsGraph/tutorials/10-zoom.md

 ### <a id="basics"></a>Basics

 We will now cover the basics of the zoom plugin.
-The zoom plugin is intimate with the option ```mouseAction``` of the graph, which can be accessed in the constructor options or via direct settings.
+The zoom plugin is intimate with the option ```mouseActions``` of the graph, which can be accessed in the constructor options or via direct settings.
 The mouse actions define what jsGraph should do upon various mouse events.
 We will cover the mouse actions in details somewhere else, but for now, let's take the following code as it is:

 {% highlight javascript %}
 new Graph( "domID", {